 What is the MRABA?

 The MRABA stands for: Membership Recruitment Acceptance Binding Agreement.
 Students interested in joining a sorority sign this form on the last night of primary recruitment.
 By signing the MRABA, a student agrees to accept a bid from any of the chapters whose event they attended on the final night of recruitment.
 If a student signs this form and then chooses to decline a bid, they are ineligible to receive another bid from a Panhellenic sorority for one calendar year, or until the next primary recruitment.
-If a student signs the MRABA but does not receive a bid (this can occur if a student breaks the conditions of the Generally Assured Bid System by not attending all of the events to which they were invited), they are still eligible to participate in informal recruitment the following semester if they so choose.
+If a student signs the MRABA but does not receive a bid (this can occur if a student breaks the conditions of the hollistic Bid System by not attending all of the events to which they were invited), they are still eligible to participate in informal recruitment the following semester if they so choose.